Botanical Name: Platycerium bifurcatum

 Water: Water thoroughly, allowing medium to dry out between waterings.
 Water potted plants from below for 15 minutes.
 For mounted ferns, plunge the root portion into room-temperature water for 15 minutes, then drip-dry.
 It is better to err on the dry side -- mature plants are more tolerant of drought than soggy medium, which can cause root rot.

 Humidity: Prefers moist air.
 Dry indoor air will cause brown tips.
 Mist the fronds regularly with room-temperature water to keep the humidity high.
 However, don't allow the base of the fern to stay wet, which may cause it to rot.
-If humidity drops dramatically in winter, use a room humidifier.
+If humidity drops dramatically in winter, use a cool-mist room humidifier.

 Soil: Sphagnum moss or medium specially made for epiphytes such as bromeliad or orchid mix.